Progress towards characterizing ultrahigh energy cosmic ray sources: Multimessenger Data

 \section{Multimessenger Data}

 In this section we review the data products used in our study.
 Any viable UHECR source model must, of course, be able to explain both the observed UHECR spectrum and the observed composition.
 We focus on the UHECR data taken by the Pierre Auger Observatory (Auger) because of its higher statistics~\cite{Aab+14a, Aab+14b} relative to the Telescope Array (TA).
-The UHECR composition measurements are consistent between the Pierre Auger and TA collaborations~\cite{deSouza17}, but the much greater statistics of the Pierre Auger Observatory enables it to make geometric cuts to obtain an essentially uniform $X_\mathrm{max}$ acceptance and thus $X_\mathrm{max}$ distribution with minimal detector or acceptance bias.
+The UHECR composition measurements can be estimated most reliably from measurements of the depth of shower maximum, $X_\mathrm{max}$.
+These measurements are consistent between the Pierre Auger and TA collaborations~\cite{deSouza17}, but the much greater statistics of the Pierre Auger Observatory enables it to make geometric cuts to obtain an essentially uniform acceptance in $X_\mathrm{max}$ and thus an $X_\mathrm{max}$ distribution with minimal detector or acceptance bias.
 The spectra measured by the two observatories are consistent within their respective systematic energy scale uncertainties over a wide range of energies, though there are hints of larger discrepancies at ultrahigh energies $> 10$ EeV~\cite{Tsunesada+17}.
 Following UFA15, we allow for a systematic shift in the Auger energy and $X_\mathrm{max}$ scales.